-How to Answer Interview Questions About Your Qualifications For the Job
+How to Answer Interview Questions About Your Qualifications

 The purpose of a job interview is to demonstrate why you are the right person for the job.
 The best way to do that is to show how your skills, education, and experience have prepared you to do this job better than any other candidate under consideration.
 This means relating your qualifications to the job for which you’re being interviewed.

+It's critical to show the hiring manager not just that you have the qualifications, but also that you can apply them.
 Go beyond simply reminding the interviewer of your relevant certifications, for example, or even the jobs you’ve held that have prepared you for this role.
 Be prepared to make a case for why your unique experience makes you the best choice.

 The good news is that the hiring manager will most likely give you plenty of opportunities to demonstrate your aptitude for the role.
 Most job interviews involve a series of questions from the hiring manager, some trickier than others.
 Keep your ears open for questions about your qualifications, and be ready with responses that demonstrate why you’re a good fit.

 1. Prepare ahead of time.

 The best way to answer questions about your qualifications for the job is to prepare.
 Before the interview, read through the job posting one more time.
 Make note of all of the requirements for the job.
 Then, look back at your resume.
 Think about what skills, experiences, and abilities you have that fit the job requirements.
 Make sure that, for each of your qualifications, you have at least one example of how you have demonstrated that skill or ability at work.
 Be sure to highlight these qualifications throughout your interview.